demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/MicrosoftTeams_description.md

 Use the Microsoft Teams integration to send messages and notifications to your team members and create meetings.
-This integration was integrated and tested with version 1.0 of Microsoft Teams.

 To create an instance of the Microsoft Teams integration in Cortex XSOAR, complete the following: